DaveKeehl/svelte-reveal/README.md

 svelte-reveal also exposes several functions you can call to change the [global configuration](#global-config) of this library.

-Since these functions operate on a global level for all instances of svelte-reveal, you are supposed to only call them from a single file, otherwise you'll keep overriding the global options from multiple points.
-If you need/want to considerably customize the behavior of this library, I suggest you to create a dedicated file (e.g. [reveal.config.js](https://github.com/DaveKeehl/svelte-reveal/blob/main/example/reveal.config.js)) and import it from the top-most component in the hierachy tree of your project.
+Since these functions operate on a global level across all components using svelte-reveal, you are supposed to only call them from a single file, otherwise you'll keep overriding the global options from multiple points.
+If you need/want to considerably customize the behavior of this library, I suggest you to create a dedicated file (e.g. [reveal.config.js](https://github.com/DaveKeehl/svelte-reveal/blob/main/example/reveal.config.js)) and to import it from the top-most component in the hierarchy tree of your project.
 Within that file you can then call the API to set global settings or shared transition properties.

 ```html
 // App.svelte